bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

   1. Broadcast audio/video from an HTML5 browser using WebRTC
   1. Support for all presentation features of BigBlueButton in HTML5

 The following describes our efforts to implement phase 1: viewing a live BigBlueButton session using an HTML5 browser.
+The current builds support webRTC audio and we are working on adding video support through webRTC.

 ## UI
 The overall design of the HTML5 client [in landscape view] aims to resemble what the users are familiar with from the existing Flash client.